Our suggestions for tours

 1st day: The must-see sights

-Morning: Marseille seen from above
+Morning: Marseille from a height

 Afternoon: Around the Old Port :

-2nd day: Marseille beside the sea
+2nd day: Marseille seaside

 3rd day: From L’Estaque to the calanques passing through Euroméditerrannée

 A day in the Calanques : Explore the Calanques National Park

 It takes keen hikers around 11 hours to walk from Marseille to Cassis through the Calanques.
 For a family-friendly 90 minute walk, set off from Callelongue to the Calanque de Marseilleveyre.
 There are several routes to choose from (please refer to the Calanques IGN map and entry rules at the Tourist Office and Convention Bureau).

 Fancy sailing through the Calanques?
 Hop on board a Calanques Cruise at the Old Port.